-We have approximately 1,060 employees as of June 30, 2023, of whom 560 primarily work at our MasterCraft facility in Tennessee, 260 primarily work at our Crest facility in Michigan, and 240 primarily work at our Aviara facility in Florida.
+We have approximately 920 employees as of June 30, 2024, of whom 510 primarily work at our MasterCraft facility in Tennessee, 220 primarily work at our Pontoon facility in Michigan, and 190 primarily worked at the Aviara facility in Florida.
+As noted above, we plan to close our Aviara facility following consummation of the Aviara Transaction, which will decrease our headcount by approximately 190 employees.
 None of our employees are unionized or subject to collective bargaining agreements.